Database of Semantic Shifts

 DatSemShift 3.0

-The project was initiated in 2000 by a team of linguists inspired by Anna Zalizniak's seminal paper "Semantic Derivation in Synchrony and Diachrony: A Proposal for a 'Catalogue of Semantic Shifts'".
+The project was initiated in 2000 by a team of linguists inspired by Anna Zalizniak's seminal talk "Semantic Derivation in Synchrony and Diachrony: A Proposal for a 'Catalogue of Semantic Shifts'".
 Driven by an interest in semantic derivation, the team set out to explore regular patterns of semantic shifts that recur across languages.

 A semantic shift is defined as a pair of meanings, A and B, that are connected to each other through a process of semantic derivation.
 Such shifts can manifest themselves in two principal ways: polysemy, when both meanings coexist within a given word at a particular synchronic point — and semantic evolution, when a derived meaning eventually replaces the original meaning over time.
 For example, the shift from ‘to grasp’ to ‘to understand’ can appear as a case of polysemy in words such as Italian afferrare, Moksha фатямс, and Tigrinya ḥazä, where both meanings coexist.
 Meanwhile, the same shift is an instance of semantic evolution in words such as Latin capere ‘to take, receive, grasp’ → Italian capire ‘to understand’ or Old Russian пояти ‘to catch’ → modern Russian понять ‘to understand’.